I once heard from a guy by the name of Derek Sivers that you can have “anything you want”. He even wrote a book titled Anything You Want.

 Considering that my mother would always preach about dropping my ego, it kind of piqued my interest.
 I understood this whole ego thing on a surface level.
 But I knew it could be beneficial to dive a little deeper.

 So what is ego?
 The book defines ego as an unhealthy belief in your own importance.

 Ego is the enemy of the following: what you want and of what you have; mastering a craft; real creative insight; working well with others; building loyalty and support; longevity; repeating and retaining your success.

 How profound.
-To me this says that self-awareness is paramount.
+To me, this says that self-awareness is paramount.
 That there is nothing more important than the ability to evaluate one’s self.

 I guess this makes sense, right?
 Without being able to identify yourself from a distance, and get out of your own brain, improvement seems like a real challenge, or maybe even impossible.

 Think about the paradigm of the teacher-student relationship.
 The magic of being a student is not just that it is an elongated occurrence of instruction.
-It also places the ego and ambition in another persons grasp.
-There is a a glass ceiling truncating the ego – one knows that he does not possess a higher status than the “master” he apprentices under.
+It also places the ego and ambition in other persons grasp.
+There is a glass ceiling truncating the ego – one knows that he does not possess a higher status than the “master” he apprentices under.

 Pretty simple right?
 I thought so too.
 As I continued to thumb through more pages, I really felt the material begin to solidify…

 Denial is your ego refusing to believe that what you don’t like and could be factual.